 410/510.
 Intercultural Communication.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of Department Head.
 A course designed to explore the various studies, theories, problems, and opportunities related to cross-cultural communication.
 Application of findings intended to enhance the student's knowledge of cross-cultural communication and to facilitate the student's communication abilities.
+(Summer, Fall, Spring)

 411/511.
 Persuasion.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of the Department Head.
 A contemporary study of persuasion offering a comprehensive examination of the nature of persuasion, persuasion theory, and its social influences with additional emphasis on techniques and strategies in persuasive communication.
+(As Needed)

 413/513.
 Business and Professional Speaking.
 Credit 3 hours.
-Prerequisite: Junior standing or permission of the Department Head.
-Advanced training in expository speaking, group dynamics, conference leadership, and parliamentary procedure.
+Prerequisite: COMM 210 or 211.
+Advanced training in rhetoric, interviewing, group dynamics, leadership, and audience analysis.
+(As Needed)

 417/517.
 Web Page Communication and Design.
 Credit 3 hours.
 Requires Instructor Authorization.
 The course deals with Hypertext Markup Language (HTML), design basics, and how the Web acts as a communication tool in today's business and social environment.
 This class teaches students Web page design and construction as it relates to the concepts of communication theory.
 Students will be required to have their own Internet Web account and construct a fully-functioning Web site that will be posted to the World Wide Web.
 This course will be offered in both an online and in-class format.
 Students will choose which format to take.
+(As Needed)

 418/518.
 Small Group Communication.
 Credit 3 hours.
 Prerequisite: Junior standing.
 An investigation of the dynamics of small group communication, leadership, and decision-making, particularly as these groups function as subgroups of larger organizations.
+(As Needed)

 419/519.
 Advanced Web Page Communication and Design.
 Credit 3 hours.
 Prerequisites: Communication417/517 or Department Head permission.
 This course will introduce students to how mediated communication applies to Web page construction.
 In addition, students will learn to implement Advanced HTML, Cascading Style Sheets, JavaScript, and audio and video editing for streaming on the Web.
+(As Needed)